ivantcholakov/starter-public-edition-4/www/assets/js/lib/mustache/README.md

 ### Browser tests

-Browser tests are not included in `npm test` as they run for too long, although they are runned automatically on Travis when merged into master.
+Browser tests are not included in `npm test` as they run for too long, although they are ran automatically on Travis when merged into master.
 Run browser tests locally in any browser:

     $ npm run test-browser-local